 (2) Interest secured by any debenture is payable half yearly or on such other dates as are specified in the debenture at the rate and in the manner therein specified.

-(3) No notice of any trust, express, implied or constructive, shall be received by the Commission or by an officer of the Commission in relation to a debenture or any inscribed stock issued pursuant to this Act, and the Commission or the officer is not bound to see to the execution of any trust to which a debenture or inscribed stock may be subject.
+(3) No notice of any trust, express, implied or constructive, shall be received by the Authority or by an officer of the Authority in relation to a debenture or any inscribed stock issued pursuant to this Act, and the Authority or the officer is not bound to see to the execution of any trust to which a debenture or inscribed stock may be subject.

-(4) A person advancing money to the Commission and receiving in consideration of the advance a debenture or inscribed stock issued under this Act is not bound to inquire into the application of the money advanced and is not in any way responsible for the non-application or misapplication thereof.
+(4) A person advancing money to the Authority and receiving in consideration of the advance a debenture or inscribed stock issued under this Act is not bound to inquire into the application of the money advanced and is not in any way responsible for the non-application or misapplication thereof.

-(5) The Commission may pay brokerage in relation to any loan in respect of which a debenture or inscribed stock is issued.
+(5) The Authority may pay brokerage in relation to any loan in respect of which a debenture or inscribed stock is issued.

-(6) The Commission shall cause a register of debentures to be kept and within a reasonable time after the issue of a debenture shall cause to be made an entry in the register specifying the date, terms and amount of the debenture and, in the case of a debenture other than a bearer debenture, the holder of the debenture.
+(6) The Authority shall cause a register of debentures to be kept and within a reasonable time after the issue of a debenture shall cause to be made an entry in the register specifying the date, terms and amount of the debenture and, in the case of a debenture other than a bearer debenture, the holder of the debenture.

 (7) Regulations made under this Act may make provision for the creation and issue of inscribed stock and in relation to the transfer or transmission of, and dealings in, inscribed stock.

-[Section 64 inserted by No. 62 of 1983 s.5.]
+[Section 64 inserted by No. 62 of 1983 s.5; amended by No. 28 of 2006 s.
+332.]

 65. Application of Financial Administration and Audit Act 1985

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.
+The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

-[Section 65 inserted by No. 98 of 1985 s.3.]
+[Section 65 inserted by No. 98 of 1985 s.3; amended by No. 28 of 2006 s.
+332.]

 [66-67.
 Repealed by No. 98 of 1985 s.3.]